 Marriage and Relationships between Foreigners and Lao Citizens

-Marriage between foreigners (including former Lao citizens who have acquired Australian citizenship) and Lao citizens in the Lao PDR require official permission from the Ministry of the Interior.
+Marriage between foreigners (including former Lao citizens who have acquired Australian citizenship) and Lao citizens in the Lao PDR require official permission from the Ministry of the Public Security.
 Lao Government regulations make no provision for marriage between two foreign citizens, and it is therefore not possible for two foreigners to be legally married in Laos.